-The historic city centre of Rouen is a “must-see”.
-It would be a shame to pass through without a stroll through its fascinating heritage: gothic churches and mansions, restored half-timbered houses, well-maintained public gardens… the “city of 100 bell towers” from the words of Victor Hugo has underwent a costly upmarket restoration of its historical centre, largely pedestrianised.
+Rouen Old Town is a “must-see” as it would be a shame to pass through without a stroll through its fascinating heritage: gothic churches and mansions, restored half-timbered houses, well-maintained public gardens… the “city of 100 bell towers” from the words of Victor Hugo has undergone a costly upmarket restoration of its historical centre, largely pedestrianised.

 Notre-Dame Cathedral of Rouen